nantaidsl95/whisperpyannote/README.md

 | `--subs_no_speaker` | Do not prefix subtitles with speaker labels |

 Subtitles behavior:
-- transcription only → Whisper-based subtitles
+- Transcription only → Whisper-based subtitles
-- full mode → speaker-merged subtitles
+- Full mode → speaker-merged subtitles
-- diarization only → no subtitles (no text)
+- Diarization only → no subtitles (no text)

 ---